AMP Singapore

-The AMP Singapore, formerly known as the Association of Muslim Professionals, is a Singaporean non-profit organisation serving the Muslim community in Singapore.
+The AMP Singapore, also known as the Association of Muslim Professionals, is a Singaporean non-profit organisation serving the Muslim community in Singapore.
 AMP is a registered charitable organisation and is accorded the status of an Institution of Public Character.

 AMP offers programmes and services for various demographics and those in need of counselling services.
 It offers this through its Family Services, Marriage Hub, Training & Education and Youth departments.

 History

 There had been unease in the Malay/Muslim community in Singapore since the mid-1980s.
 The population census in 1980 showed that the community was overrepresented in areas such as unemployment, drug addiction, and divorce, and not performing well in areas such as education and socioeconomic development.
 It was during this tumultuous period that a group of Malay/Muslim professionals felt that something urgent needed to be done to provide some direction to the community.
 They then decided on a convention as the most ideal platform to share their thoughts and plans to promote the progress and development of the community.

 In October 1990, a group of Malay/Muslim professionals gathered in a two-day convention to set up Association of Muslim Professionals as a non-political association.
 A pro-tem committee was set up to lay the groundworks for establishing the association.
 Intended to be a non-profit organisation and not as a private sector rival to Yayasan Mendaki, the association was established on 10 October 1991 and launched by then-Prime Minister Goh Chok Tong on 31 October 1991.
 As part of its establishment, the association launched a charity fund aiming to raise $1 million a year.